-Study Suggests Women Who Use Cannabis More Often Have Better Sex
+Study Suggests Women Who Use Marijuana More Often Have Better Sex

 Among females who enjoy cannabis, there’s no scarcity of empirical proof that adding a bit of Mary Jane can bring exhilaration to the bedroom!
 Lubricants that are THC-infused promise enhanced rousing and better climaxes as well, and some advocates of sexual health have forged entire careers on marijuana-bolstered intimacy.
 While experts are still striving to nail the exact relationship between sex and weed, a burgeoning body of evidence reveals the connection itself is very tangible.